 |Maintenance||1 Years/15,000 Miles|

 Jeep Grand Cherokee Overland 4x4 -- Enthusiasts have devoted much time to comparing the Grand Cherokee with the LR4.
-You can get a Grand Cherokee for a lot less money than an LR4, but LR4 buyers get two extra seats, more hp, more interior space and 2,200 extra pounds of towing capacity.
+Yes, you can get a Grand Cherokee for a lot less money than an LR4.
+But LR4 buyers get two extra seats, more horsepower, more interior space and 2,200 extra pounds of towing capacity.